-Natural remedies to treat ringworm in dogs are safe, effective, easy to make, and easy to use!
+Natural dog ringworm remedies are safe, effective, easy to make, and easy to use!
 This page looks at how to use herbs, supplements, and homeopathy to effectively treat this skin problem.
 Before resorting to strong conventional antifungal drugs, try some of the natural home remedies on this page first!

 Ringworm is a contagious fungal infection that can affect not only dogs, but also other pets and people.